All Episodes

 Go ahead and say it, Rush.

-I'm I'm challenging you right now, on this date in this time, to tell the world that this man was a black, he was a brother, he was a liberal.
+I'm challenging you right now on this date and this time to tell the world that this man was a black, he was a brother, he was a liberal.

-Because if that was a white man having his white property uh retrieved, they would claim about the the liberal race pants would claim that a white man's property is more important than a black life.
+Because if that was a white man having his white property retrieved, they would claim, talking about the liberal race pants would claim that a white man's property is more important than a black life.

-You'd hear from Jesse Jackson, L. Shopton, they'd have a hissy fit.
+You'd hear from Jesse Jackson, L. Sharpton, they'd have a hissy fit.

-K West would be having hollering and whining.
+Kanye West would be having, would be hollering and whining.

-So Rush, I'm challenging you, challenging you right now to tell the world that it was a black liberal Democrat with the name of William Jefferson.
+So, Rush, I'm challenging you right now to tell the world that it was a black liberal Democrat with the name of William Jefferson.

-Uh what what what does what does the color of William Jefferson Democrat Louisiana uh skin have to do with this?
+What does the color of William Jefferson Democrat Louisiana skin have to do with this?

 Because Kyan West made a point of it.